 Best Data SIM For Europe

-Although following Brexit it could change in future, as UK roaming providers are no longer bound by EU ‘Roam Like At Home’ legislation, they have stated they currently have no plans to reintroduce post 2017 roaming charges.
+Although it could change in future, as following Brexit they’re no longer bound by EU ‘Roam Like At Home’ legislation, UK roaming providers have stated they currently have no plans to reintroduce post 2017 roaming charges.

 But as you can see, all the above UK networks also have caps on European roaming data usage.
 So in terms of using a UK data SIM in Europe, it all depends on how much data you use and how long you are going to be in Europe for.